 Birds of Prey in the Backyard

 While raptors are not common backyard birds, smaller species such as the sharp-shinned hawk, American kestrel, and Cooper’s hawk may occasionally show up in suburban and urban areas.
-While they will mainly hunt small birds, mammals, and insects, they have also been known to take large chunks of suet if available.
+While they will mainly hunt small birds, mammals, and insects, they have also been known to take large chunks of suet if available, and if they can access suet feeders.

 Meat and poultry scraps are also taken by raptors of all sizes, though adding them to a bird feeding station is unlikely to attract birds of prey.
 It is not recommended to offer meat in order to tempt raptors, since meat scraps can also attract other animals and predators that can be dangerous.
 Furthermore, raptors need to consume their prey whole, organs and all, to get adequate nutrition.
 Meat that is offered at feeding stations will also more quickly rot and could become toxic to birds that may sample it.